How do I schedule an appointment and get more information?

 The length of treatment varies entirely upon the particular need of the individual.
 The length of care ranges from one-week for those who come only for evaluation and recommendations, two to three months for those who enter a brief focused program, to four to eight months for those who enter our traditional intensive program.

-Is the program only for Catholic priests and religious?
+Does the Program only serve Catholic priests and religious?

+No, we serve clergy from a wide range of faith traditions.
 Although many of our clients are Catholic clergy or religious, we also work effectively with other denominations and other faith traditions.
 We are pleased to work with Concordia Health Plans to provide assessment and treatment for Lutheran (LCMS) pastors.
-We have also had the honor of assisting United Methodist, United Church of Christ, Evangelical Lutheran, Presbyterian Church (USA), Presbyterian Church in America, and other Protestant denominations.
+We have also had the honor of assisting United Methodist, United Church of Christ, Evangelical Lutheran, Presbyterian Church (USA), and other Protestant denominations.

 How is spirituality integrated in your psychological approach?